Celebrating First Nations at McClelland

 McClelland is once again hosting a celebration of First Nations Culture and Community.

 We invite all First Nations communities, businesses and allies to join us.
 The day will feature performances by leading First Nations artists including Ganga Giri, Charlie Needs Braces, Carissa Nyalu, Djarlo Dance Group, Trudy Fatnowna Edgeley and MC'd by Jony Berry.
-Enjoy market stalls from local creatives and businesses.
+Enjoy market stalls from local creatives and businesses and a fun native animal experience with the Funky Farm.

 We invite families and friends of all ages and cultures to experience an afternoon of celebration, empowerment and education within our spectacular sculpture park.
 This unique and inclusive experience will be an alcohol-free, family-friendly event.